Dropkick Murphys: Political statements and advocacy

-Support for veterans and deceased soldiers
+Support for veterans, deceased soldiers and others

-In 2005, the band released a two-song CD single for the family of Andrew K. Farrar, Jr., a sergeant in the U.S. Marine Corps who was killed on January 28, 2005, in Al Anbar, Iraq, during Operation Iraqi Freedom.
+In 2005, the band released a two-song CD single for the family of Andrew K. Farrar Jr., a sergeant in the U.S. Marine Corps who was killed on January 28, 2005, in Al Anbar, Iraq, during Operation Iraqi Freedom.
 Farrar, who was a big fan of the Murphys, made a request to his family that if he did not survive his tour of duty, he wanted "The Fields of Athenry" to be played at his funeral.
 The single features a slower version of "The Fields of Athenry" that was originally recorded and placed in Farrar's casket, although the band decided to release the alternate version.
 The disc also features the track "Last Letter Home", which was written about Farrar and was featured on the Murphys' 2005 album The Warrior's Code.
 All of the proceeds from the $10 single go to the Sgt.
 Andrew Farrar Memorial Fund and can be purchased through the band's website or at one of their shows.

 On October 19, 2014, the band played a special surprise performance at the memorial ceremony for Maj.
 Michael Donahue, who was from Whitman, Massachusetts, and was killed during combat in Afghanistan the previous month.
 Donahue was a huge fan of the band and they closed out the ceremony which included a performance of his favorite song, "The Green Fields of France".

+On June 6, 2025, the band performed a nine-song set at the "Unite for Veterans, Unite for America" rally in Washington DC on the National Mall where they honored military veterans from around the country in support of their rights and benefits.

+The group released the single "A Hero Among Many" on November 7, 2025 from their album For the People.
+The song is about Welles Crowther, a 24-year-old Boston College alum and volunteer firefighter who worked at the World Trade Center on September 11, 2001.
+Welles is attributed with saving the lives of at least 18 people after United Flight 175 struck the 78th Floor of the WTC’s South Tower.